 …whether this is a religious group?
 Or whether you have to be Buddhist to join?

 Wake Up is inspired by Thich Nhat Hanh’s interpretation of the long tradition of Buddhist wisdom and practices that help cultivate understanding and love; it is not based on beliefs or ideology.
-Although we use some texts and formal or linguistic elements that have a Buddhist origin, the essence of the practice is universal and can be practised by people of any faith or non-faith – you don’t have to be a Buddhist to practise mindfulness.
-The spirit of our practice is close to the spirit of science; both help us to cultivate an open and non-discriminatory mind, and we strive to honour everyone’s different spiritual and cultural roots.
+Although we use some texts and terms that have Buddhist origins, the essence of the practice is universal and the practices are for people of any faith or non-faith.
+You don’t need to be a Buddhist to practice mindfulness.
+The spirit of our practice is to cultivate an open and non-discriminatory mind and we strive to honor everyone’s different spiritual and cultural roots.

 …how did this group come about?

-The Wake up Berlin Sangha has been around since 2010, you can read a little about the history here.
-Meeting places, organisers, members have changed over the years (sometimes several times) and we are still constantly adapting, but the practice and spirit at the core of the group is still the same.
+The Wake Up Berlin Sangha has been around since 2010, you can read a little about the history here.
+Meeting places, organizers, and members have changed over the years.
+While we are still constantly adapting, the practice and spirit at the core of the group is still the same.

 …what is meant by “young” mindfulness practitioners?